duckietown/book-opmanual-duckiedrone/src/rpi-power/instructions.md

     ```

-- A short between the hole labelled SCL on the Pi Hat and the pin at row 3 column 1 of the pin header that you soldered.
+- A short between the hole labelled `SCL` on the Raspberry Pi Hat and the pin at row 3 column 1 of the pin header that you soldered.

     ```{figure} ../_images/rpi-power/check-scl.png
     :width: 200px